eipieq/30py/README.md

 # 30Py
-30 days of me learning python
+30 days of me learning the snake programming language.